Want to just get started? Click here to sign up for Bluehost and start your website today.

-I could write a book on this.
+We could write a book on info products.
 For now, we’ll keep it simple.
 Here’s the model:

 - Get people to visit your site.

-- On your site, give them a reason to subscribe to your email list.
+- Then, give them a reason to subscribe to your email list.

-- Depending on your volume and target market, you’ll convert about 0.5% to 1% of new email subscribers into a customer at a price of $500-$2,000 for your course.
+- Depending on your volume and target market, you’ll convert about 0.5% to 1% of new email subscribers into a customer for $500-$2,000 for your course.
 At volume, that adds up fast.